JADE-V-V/JADE/docs/source/usage/configuration.rst

    see MCNP_config above for more information.

 OpenMC executable
-   Path to OpenmC executable.
+   Path to OpenMC executable.

 OpenMC config
    Name of the config shell script containing environment variables required for running OpenMC on UNIX. see MCNP_config above for more information.

 D1S executable
-   Path to D1S executable (not yet implemented).
+   Path to D1S executable.

 D1S config
-   Name of the config shell script containing environment variables required for running D1S on UNIX. see MCNP_config above for more information (not yet implemented).
+   Name of the config shell script containing environment variables required for running D1S on UNIX. see MCNP_config above for more information.

 OpenMP threads
-    Specifies the number of threads to use when running OpenMP executables
+    Specifies the number of threads to use when running OpenMP.
+If the user is running MCNP in the command line this is used to specify the number of tasks.

 MPI tasks
-    Specifies how many cores to use when executing an MPI tasks
+    Specifies the number of mpi tasks to use with OpenMPI. **If the user is running in the command line this should be set equal to 1.**

 Batch system
-    The command used to run a batch job on the current system, for example LLsubmit for LoadLeveler or sbatch for SLURM.
-This command is required to run any calculation as a job, the code will default to a command line run if left blank.
+    The command used to launch a batch job on the current system, for example *llsubmit* for LoadLeveler or *sbatch* for SLURM workload managers.

 Batch file
     Template of the job submission script to be utilised on the users chosen system.
-This should match the command provided for the Batch system variable.
+This should match the command provided for the batch system variable.
 Several default job submission scripts are provided in the Job_Script_Template folder in the Configuration folder.
 Examples of the layout of these templates are detailed below.